aaronrs2002/cart-tutorial-3/README.md

 Video link for this project: https://youtu.be/QTXSJp9Hy2U

 Follow me through a basic introduction to writing a cart on the client side first.
+Along with a cart, we will build a Purchase Log, a Content Management System for inventory and Sales Analytics.

-In later tutorials I will take this cart to the next level using a database, secure login and a content management system.
-At the end this could be used at a small business.
+ In later tutorials we will take this cart to the next level using a database and secure login for multiple users.

 Required skills to complete tutorial: Basic JavaScript, React.js, React Hooks, CSS, Bootstrap 4 (using a Bootswatch theme), Font Awesome 5.8.2

 Instructions: -Download and open zipped file -Navigate to "client" folder -Type "npm install" in your terminal to install node modules -Type "npm start" to start the web app